BB-301/c-mpsc/README.md

 ## How it works

 At a high level, a `mpsc_t` object (i.e., a channel) is instantiated using the `mpsc_create` function, which accepts a structure of type `mpsc_create_params_t` as argument, which contains the configurations for the new channel.
 The next step is to register producers, before finally "joining" (using `mpsc_join`) the channel.
-Note that, for most applications, the channel should be created an joined on the same thread (e.g., the main application thread).
+Note that, for most applications, the channel should be created and joined on the same thread (e.g., the main application thread).

 Internally, a new thread is created for each registered producer, and an additional thread is created for the consumer.
 The consumer thread uses a `mutex` and a `condition variable` to wait on a message, which message is signaled by a producer by updating the condition variable's state (and possibly first updating the internal data buffer with data, if the message has data).
 The internal data buffer is protected by a mutex, and contains a memory independent copy of the message sent by the producer (in other words, a message sent by a producer, using `mpsc_producer_send`, has its data copied to the internal buffer).